Game Preview: Cougars vs. Rockets

 2009-born players (1) - Hajt

-Rockets Last Game: 3-2 OT loss to the Portland Winterhawks on Tuesday, Feb.
-3
+Rockets Last Game: 3-2 win over the Cougars on Friday, Feb.
+6

 Kelowna Rockets Roster Breakdown (Birth Year):